foster95/the_compendium/README.md

 If the user does not want to ammend a statistic, they can type 0 to return to the character ammendment options.

+Ammend Proficiencies
+If the user chooses to launch the Proficiencies ammendment option they are told the following information - the current Proficiencies associated to the logged character and the allowed Proficiencies the program requires.

+Currently the program restricts users to just four proficencies, and therefore the user is prompted with a submenu for proficiency ammendment.
+If a user would like to add a proficiency they can choose that option, however if the program already registers four proficiencies are associated to the character, the user will be told that they need to remove an proficiency to add an proficiency.
+Users are able to bulk add and remove proficiencies, provided they are seperated by a comma but again are limited by no more than four proficiencies.

+If they want to remove they are shown again the current associated proficiencies with the character, and the proficiency removed must match a current proficiency.
+If it does not, the user will trigger validation and will be asked to remove a proficiency associated with the character.

+If there are less than four proficiencies associated with a character, and the user wants to add a proficiency, they are also shown the current proficinecies associated the character, and are shown the available proficiencies as well.
+Any proficiency added, must not already be in the current proficiencies, and must also be part of the allowed proficiencies global variable.
+If either of these things are not true, validation is triggered and the user will be told either that they cannot add a profiency already associated, or that the proficiency they are trying to add, does not meet the allowed proficinecy requirements.

+If the user does not want to ammend a proficiency, they can type 0 to return to the character ammendment options.

 Amend Allignments
 If the user chooses to launch the Alignment amendment option they are told the following information - the current Alignment associated to the logged character and the allowed Allignments that the program requires.